|Jackie Saulmon Ramirez (#46823626)|

 As for me, FindAGrave is an outlet for my love of art, genealogy, history and photography all rolled into one.
 I have been known to 'sponsor' a memorial or two for its beauty, historic or cultural significance.
 Sponsoring a loved one's memorial is also a sincere gift to family or a friend and also helps support FindAGrave in a meaningful way.

-You may also find this article or reach me through this website by copy & pasting the URL into a browser:
+You may find the complete updated article or reach me through the FoodForWorms.org website: FoodForWorms

 |Find A Grave Friends|